ESTHER-CHIDIOGO/DSA-PROJECT-/README.md

 To analyse the product and customer reveiew data and by so doing generate insight and also help in making decisions
 on the product improvement and the sales improvement.

+### Data Source:
+the primary source of data used is an excel file containing data from 2009 to 2012.
+This data was scraped from the Amason product pages.

+### Tool used: Ms excel for data cleaning and creating reports
+    - Data collection
+    - Data cleaning
+    - creating reports
+      1. creating reports using pivot tables
+      2. building dashboards